 Specialised information service

 Since 2016, the German Research Foundation (DFG) has supported a "Fachinformationsdienst für die Wissenschaft" (Specialised information service for science and scholarship) for the subject field of historical studies, which is managed by the Bayerische Staatsbibliothek and the Deutsches Museum in Munich – with the latter being in charge of the sub-discipline of the history of technology.
 From 1949 to 2015 the Bayerische Staatsbibliothek acted as library in charge of the special collection field for historical studies in Germany.
 It is Germany's largest historical-science library.

 In close cooperation with historians, the Specialised Information Service for Historical Studies is building up a digital information service covering the complete spectrum of historical studies, which is intended to complement the basic provision ensured by university and other academic libraries, thus creating optimal conditions for historical research in Germany.

 Within the framework of the Specialised Information Service, the Bayerische Staatsbibliothek acquires around 15,000 monographs and collective works annually, as well as several thousand journal volumes and a broad spectrum of electronic media on the spectrum of historical topics, with a regional focus on Germany, Austria, Switzerland, France, Italy, Spain and Portugal.
 Descriptive and subject cataloguing is carried out for the entire literature.
 As a special service, tables of contents and abstracts have been provided in digital form since 2006.
 Not only do they offer a "first glance at the contents", but they are also incorporated in the search, thereby offering further systematic search access points.

-The Bayerische Staatsbibliothek acquires over 1,000 publications from the field of historical studies every month.
+The Bayerische Staatsbibliothek acquires over 2,000 publications from the field of historical studies every month, amongst them the acquisitions funded by the German Research Foundation for the Specialised Information Service for Historical Studies and the historical studies of the Specialised Information Services for Classical Studies and for Russian, East and Southeast European Studies.
 These new acquisitions are retrievable in an information system on history and classics of their own.
-They can be searched systematically according to countries, subject areas and epochs, and according to authors, title keywords and subject headings.
+They can be searched systematically according to subjects, regions, time periods, resource types or free keywords.
 Moreover, you can set up your own profile and subscribe to an e-mail newsletter that will be based on your search profile.